GrahamDumpleton/mod_wsgi/docs/user-guides/installation-issues.rst

      load /etc/httpd/modules/mod_wsgi.so into server: \
      /etc/httpd/modules/mod_wsgi.so: undefined symbol: forkpty

-This problem can be fixed by adding '-lutil' to the list of libraries to link mod_wsgi against when it is being built.
-This can be done by adding '-lutil' to the 'LDLIBS' variable in the mod_wsgi 'Makefile' after having run 'configure'.
+This problem can be fixed by adding ``-lutil`` to the list of libraries to link mod_wsgi against when it is being built.
+This can be done by adding ``-lutil`` to the 'LDLIBS' variable in the mod_wsgi 'Makefile' after having run 'configure'.

 An alternative method which may work is to edit the 'envvars' file, if it